danangcrysnanto/danangcrysnanto/README.md

 ### Hi there 👋

 I am Danang and I have extensive experiences working on the bioinformatics of whole genome sequencing data.
 Currently I am working to apply graph analytic in order to integrate diverse genetic variations into a unified graph-based pangenome.
-With this, I extended functional genomics analysis to the genomic regions inaccessible with current standard of a linear genome.
+With this, I extended functional genomics analysis to the genomic regions inaccessible with current standard of a linear genome and facilitate integrative multi-omics data analysis and vizualisation.

 *Skills*